-In this delicious Mediterranean taco twist, seasoned ground meat is folded in a warm tortilla and loaded with feta, tomatoes, cucumber salsa, fresh herbs, and more.
+Greek Tacos are a delicious Mediterranean taco twist made with seasoned ground meat folded into a warm tortilla with feta, tomatoes, cucumber salsa, fresh herbs, and more.
 Ready in 30 minutes.

 Jump to: